wokket/FastHL7/readme.md

 This library aims for the simplicity of HL7-V2, while being strictly modern .Net, and as lean as we can make it!
 It is not intended to be the one HL7 library to rule them all!

-It is currently focused on _reading_ messages, not building/writing them.
+It is currently focused on _reading_ messages, not building/writing them., and is mainly an exercise in self-learning to play with the new hotness in modern .NET.

-It provides a set of tools for your toolkit, rather than being a fully integrated all-in-one framework.
+It aims provides a set of tools for your toolkit, rather than being a fully integrated all-in-one framework.

 # Things to do (in no particular order)